VincentMeilinger/Nextcloud-Cookbook-iOS/README.md

 - [ ] Cooking timer for recipes
 - [x] Ingredient shopping list
 - [ ] Add code documentation

+**Nice-to-haves**
+- Sort grocery list items by textual similarity (similar items next to each other)
+- Search for recipes based on left-over ingredients

 ## Screenshots